Chanelle Price: Collegiate

 Price was given the Wayne Basler women's athletic scholarship award to attend the University of Tennessee and study journalism and electronic media.
 She began competing for the Tennessee Lady Volunteers cross country running and track and field teams.
 She came sixth in the Southeastern Conference (SEC) indoor championship in the 800 m, then managed third place in the event at the SEC Outdoor championship, running a season's best of 2:03.30 minutes.
 She achieved a world indoor record for the distance medley relay at the 2009 NCAA Women's Indoor Track and Field Championship, winning the title with a time of 10:50.98 minutes with Phoebe Wright, Brittany Jones and Sarah Bowman.
 More relay world records came at the Penn Relays in April.
-Price, Wright and Bowman again teamed up to set an American record of 8:17.91 minutes in the 4×800-meter relay with Kimarra McDonald and ran with Rolanda Bell to claim the 4 × 1500 metres relay world best with 17:08.34 minutes.
+Price, Wright and Bowman again teamed up to set an American record of 8:17.91 minutes in the 4 × 800 metres relay with Kimarra McDonald and ran with Rolanda Bell to claim the 4 × 1500 metres relay world best with 17:08.34 minutes.
 The former team also won the distance medley relay title at the meet.
 At the NCAA Women's Outdoor Track and Field Championship she came eleventh in the 800 m.
 She claimed the American junior (under-20) title and went on to win a silver medal behind Cuba's Rose Mary Almanza at the 2009 Pan American Junior Athletics Championships.